-Join us on Wednesday, June 27 for Questions You Asked: Further Conversations on Domestic Violence, Social Justice, and Faith—a FREE webinar expanding the conversation on specific ways we can work together to change cultures of violence in our homes, our places of worship, and our communities.
+Watch the June 27, 2018 webinar Questions You Asked: Further Conversations on Domestic Violence, Social Justice, and Faith with Julie Owens and Ron Clark to learn about specific ways we can work together to change cultures of violence in our homes, our places of worship, and our communities.

-Eisler, Owens, and Clark will respond to your questions about strategies for moving away from traditions of domination and forging healthier and more equitable relationships – without leaving behind the faith traditions that can inspire and sustain our journey.
-They’ll explain the key catalysts of positive cultural transformation, offer additional action-oriented resources and tools, and invite further dialog with attendees.
+Owens, and Clark responded to your questions about strategies for moving away from traditions of domination and forging healthier and more equitable relationships – without leaving behind the faith traditions that can inspire and sustain our journey.

 Don’t miss the continuation of this timely and important conversation!